mazidcouk/devops-journey/learning-journey/linux/linux-game.md

 ## Level 30
 ### Task
-Find the password by exploiting a binary.
+Find the password by exploiting a binary..

 ### Solution
 1. Use `ltrace` to trace library calls